-While the plan is frozen, interest-based credits are earned on account balances during a calendar year at the one-year U.S. Treasury bill rate determined as of November of the previous year until the participant begins receiving benefit payments.
-For calendar year 2018, the interest rate was 1.56%.
+While the plan is frozen, interest-based credits are earned on account balances during a calendar year at the one-year U.S. Treasury bill rate determined as of November of the previous year until the participant begins receiving benefit payments or until July 31, 2019, if earlier.
+For calendar year 2019, through July 31, 2019, the interest credit rate was 2.70%.
+Effective July 31, 2019, as a result of the plan termination, the annual interest credit rate was fixed to 0.86%, which is the average of annual interest credit rates for the five-year period ending on July 31, 2019.
 At retirement at any age or other termination of employment, a participant eligible for benefits may receive his or her vested account balance in a lump sum payment or in a monthly pension having an equivalent actuarial value.

 Participants are 100% vested in their accounts after three years of employment with Cabot.
-As of September 30, 2018, all of our U.S.-based named executive officers were fully vested in their account balances under the Cash Balance Plan.
+As of September 30, 2019, all of our named executive officers were fully vested in their account balances under the Cash Balance Plan.